-When a project doesn’t go according to plan, do members take accountability?
+- Do members take accountability when a project doesn’t go according to plan?
 Or do they shift the blame?

 If employees have all the necessary resources for work, yet they don’t deliver results and shift the blame on something or someone else, then you have team members who don’t feel accountable for their work.

 Are Your Team Members Willing to Learn and Develop?